nortonlifelock/aegis/README.md

 ### Jobs involved:
 1. RescanQueueJob

    Starts automatically and runs continuously.
 This job monitors JIRA and kicks off a RescanJob for tickets in particular statuses.
-There are four types of RSQ:
+There are four types of RSQ (the type being controlled by the Payload in the JobHistory entry for the RSQ):
    1. Normal - looks tickets in a Resolved-Remediated status.
 These are for standard vulnerability rescans.
 Tickets are moved to Closed-Remediated once remediation has been confirmed by a scanner, or reopened if the scanner still detects the vulnerability.
    2. Decommission - looks for tickets in a Resolved-Decommission status.
 These are for confirming a device has been moved offline.
 These tickets are moved to Closed-Decommissioned once a scanner has confirmed they are a dead host, or reopened if the host is still alive.
    3. Passive - looks for tickets in an open, reopened, in-progress, resolved-exception status created within 20 days and due within 15 days